arc12/EdMOOC-SNA-Private/README.md

 Apply the ERGM approach to a network....

 **STATUS: incomplete and early work.
-Revisit using Whole-Thread tie model.**
+Revisit using Whole-Thread tie model.
+Also add various attributes.**